earth-app/doc2lora/demo/README.md

 - 🚀 Run doc2lora on the training documents
 - 📁 Create the adapter in `output/software_dev_adapter`

-### Step 2: Deploy to R2 Bucket
+### Step 2: Deploy to Cloudflare AI

-Deploy the adapter to Cloudflare R2:
+Deploy the adapter to Cloudflare Workers AI using the finetunes API:

 ```bash
 cd demo  # Make sure you're in the demo directory